opeide/CNN-3D-pose-estimation/README.md

 # CNN-3D-pose-estimation
 Estimate 3D pose of object in image using a convoluted neural network.
 Trained on both real and synthetic data.
+Writtren by Fredrik Opeide for Tracking and Detection for Computer Vision at TUM